blake-regalia/classer.js/README.md

 ---
 ### classer.exportAsync(class: class[, operator: {function|array|other}[, staticMembers: plainObject]])
 Same as `classer.export`, except that instead of returning the instance, a callback (provided as the last argument to the constructor call) receives the instance.
 To support this, `class` must accept a callback function as the last parameter in its constructor.
+The constructor may override `operator` by passing an object to the callback.
 For example:
 #### async-class.js
 ```js
 const classer = require('classer');